Iqwertz/Depictor/readme.md

 In this textfield you can paste some gcode that gets appended to the gcode file before drawing it.
 Before starting your first printer please adjust the feedrate (default 4000) and the homing command for your plotter.

 ### Gcode scaling
 The maximum values of the generated gcode are X200, Y162.
-Therefore the pen of your plotter should point at the bottom left boint of
-Max values are: 200, 162
+If you move your plotter to this point the pen should be at the boarder of the a4 paper you want to draw on.
+If this is not the case you have to adjust the scaling of the generated gcode:

+To calculate the correct scaling for your plotter move your plotter to (0,0).
+Now place one corner of the A4 paper under the pen.
+Also the longer side of the paper should be along the x-axis.
+Now move the y axis to the other corner of the A4 Paper.
+Now divide the y coordinate of this point by 162.
+The result is the correct scaling.
+Enter it into the "_Gcode scaling_" field in the settings.

+When the pen is  if the drawen picture is not in the center of the paper you can shift the image by adjusting the "_Gcode offset_" setting.

 ### Pen down command
+As the name says this is the command that is used to lower the pen during drawing.
+If this command is diffrent on your plotter plotter please change it here.
+(Note: Currently the pen up command is always "_M05_"!
+I will add an option to change this in the future.
+If it is important to you please create an issue)

-## Supported Raspberry Pi models
+# Supported Raspberry Pi models
 The project was developed and tested with an Raspberry Pi 3B but should work on every official model.
-However it is not recommended to use an Raspberry Pi zero due to its limited processing power (the image conversion will take 15+ min)
+However it is not recommended to use an Raspberry Pi zero due to its limited processing power (the image conversion will take 15+ min).